 - The Steering Committee Chair determines what action, if any, will be taken in response to a complaint and will inform the evaluation team and the institution.

 As part of its quality assurance processes IEP undergoes external reviews every five years.
 The latest evaluation was carried out by a review panel appointed by ENQA.
-The panel’s report can be downloaded here.
+The IEP self-evaluation report (dated October 2013) is available here.
+The ENQA panel report can be downloaded here.